chrsbell/Hugo-Blog/content/posts/designing-a-chip8-emulator-in-python/index.en.md

 ### Rendering Graphics

-This was my first time really diving into how emulation worked, and doing it in a relatively new language for me was also a challenge.
+This was my first time really diving into how emulation worked and doing it in a relatively new language for me was also a challenge.
 I spent a few days refreshing my knowledge of Python by watching tutorial videos and once I felt that I had the essential fundamentals down, I started by writing a rendering class.
 </br></br>
 I'd done a lot of OpenGL based rendering in high school so I decided to go with what I was familiar with and write a simple class which could toggle virtual 'pixels' on the screen.
 The Chip-8 language uses a 64x32 monochrome display, so I mapped each corresponding section of the emulator window to a pixel.
 </br></br>